 - How do property taxes work?

 23. Go for Bi-Weekly Payments

-Bi-weekly accelerated payments cuts the effective amortization down by few years.
-That is a huge difference by doing nothing other than paying every time you get a pay check.
-(It is not worth doing weekly payments as the cash budgeting will always leave you short at least 2 times a year and the $100 NSF fee will put you father behind than ahead.)
+Bi-weekly accelerated payments cut the effective amortization down by few years.
+That is a huge difference by doing nothing other than paying every time you get a paycheck.
+(It is not worth doing weekly payments as the cash budgeting will always leave you short at least 2 times a year and the $100 NSF fee will put your farther behind than ahead.)